Fgalvez2608/dev_senior_python_course/README.md

 # dev_senior_python_course
 This repository is to keep the track for all the python course classes.
-1. Clase 1: Instalaciones de Python, VsCode con extensiones, Git, Github, Fork (Configuracion de ambiente de trabajo).
-22 de octubre 2024
+1. Class 1: Python installations, VsCode with extensions, Git, Github, Fork (work environment configuration).
+22 of october 2024
-2. Clase 2: tipos de datos, variables, operadores aritmeticos, operadores logicos, operadores relacionales, ejercicio calculadora basica y manejo de Fork.
-24 de octubre de 2024
+2. Class 2: data types, variables, arithmetic operators, logical operators, relational operators, basic calculator exercise and Fork management.
+24 of octber de 2024
+3. Clase 2: resolution of exercises proposed by the teacher (length unit converter - 2 number logic comparator - voting age verifier).
+25 of october 2024